rockettheme/docs/Docs/wordpress/themes/alerion/special.md

 ---
 title: Alerion: Recreating the Demo: Special Features
-description: Your Guide to Recreating Elements of the Alerion Template for WordPress
+description: Your Guide to Recreating Elements of the Alerion theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/alerion:Alerion

 ---